-In order to provide further support for membership, Ontario Soccer in collaboration with Canada Soccer will run Return to Play webinars to be conducted with Clubs and Academies.
+In order to provide further support to our membership, Ontario Soccer will run Return to Play webinars with Clubs and Academies.
 Participation is recommended and not mandatory.

-The content will be a high-level review of the Stages and Phases of Return to Play, allotting 30 minutes for presentation and 30 minutes for follow up questions and discussion.
+The content will be a high-level review of the updates to the Phases of Return to Play, as Government of Ontario and Public Health directives affect them.

-Further details when confirmed, will be communicated through our Ontario Soccer Information/Action Bulletin system.
+Detail of these webinars will be communicated through our Ontario Soccer Information/Action Bulletin system.